Multimodal corridors gain ground as supply chains reconfigure: DP World

 These capabilities position DP World to support customers as trade becomes increasingly corridor-driven and operational resilience becomes a defining requirement.

-Ganesh Raj, Global COO of Marine Services at DP World, said, “As supply chains face increasing disruption, the ability to connect ports, marine services, rail and road into integrated trade corridors is becoming essential.
-DP World is helping customers maintain reliability and efficiency by enabling more flexible, connected cargo flows across these networks.”
+Ganesh Raj, Global COO of Marine Services at DP World, said: "As supply chains face increasing disruption, the ability to connect ports, marine services, rail and road into integrated trade corridors is becoming essential."

+"DP World is helping customers maintain reliability and efficiency by enabling more flexible, connected cargo flows across these networks," he added.